pawlaszczyk/jQuery2.2.4_patched/README.md

 ## 📞 Support

 **Questions about the patches?**
-- Read the detailed documentation in the `*-FIX-DOCUMENTATION.md` files
 - Test with the provided HTML test files
 - Check browser console for errors